If you enjoy a good herb-infused pizza crust, you are going to love my Easy Homemade Pizzas with Premade Dough. Follow along for this fun recipe.

 - cheese – any cheese you like on pizza–mozzarella, colby-jack, cheddar, etc.

 - garlic powder

-Come along as we make this easy recipe
+Come along as we make Easy Homemade Pizzas with Premade Dough

 A full printable recipe is available in the recipe card toward the end of this post.

 - To the very soft butter, mix in the spices.

 - Unroll the crust and spread with the butter mixture.

 - Reroll the crust and cut into 12 equal pieces.

 - Using the heel of your hand, press each crust to form a 4″ round circle.

 - Add the cheese, pre-cooked sausage, pepperoni, and mushrooms.